Walmart Plus Members Will Soon Have Their Choice Between Two Streaming Services

 - Save 10 cents per gallon at Exxon, Mobil, Sam's Club and Walmart & Murphy gas stations

-- 25% everyday discount at Burger King
+- A 25% everyday discount at Burger King

-As you can see, there are many perks accorded to the membership.
-It works best for regular Walmart shoppers who also want access to free shipping and returns and other perks, like lower fuel costs and free streaming services.
-If you don't shop at Walmart regularly, you might want to consider another subscription better suited to your needs.
+There are many perks accorded to the membership.
+It works best for regular Walmart shoppers who also want access to free shipping and returns and other perks, such as lower fuel costs and free streaming services.

 Earn rewards on your favorite streaming subscriptions with one of Kiplinger’s top credit cards for streaming.